 I have a BA in government from Georgetown University (I started my career as a political journalist) and a master’s degree in Public Relations from the University of Tennessee (where I worked in PR and served as the university’s science writer).

 Running is such an individual sport but when you become a mother, it can require a whole team of people and major schedule finessing to help you get out the door.
 It can require countless times of crying babies being pulled off you and pre-pre-dawn wake-ups to ensure it happens

 before the day’s craziness sets in.
 It requires dedication and intense motivation when you know it would be so much easier if you just slept in or stayed home.
 But you also know that you would be a lesser mom if you didn’t do this for yourself because running is your think time.
 Your release time.
 Your me-time.

 My fellow Mother Runners, this site is for you.
 I’m happy you’re here!

 P.S.
-I’m not a medical doctor so my advice should not be considered as such.
+I’m not a medical doctor (although I do interview them here) so my advice should not be considered as such.
 I’m sharing with you the result of my own experience and research.
 So, please feel free to consult your doctor before you put into action any of these tips.